 As with all training exercises, detailed inter-laboratory comparisons are of limited value.
-Some of the differences were for taxa that were recently described (Spio symphyta), not yet formally recorded from the UK (Tubificoides galiciensis) or requiring further taxonomic research (Aphelochaeta).
-The Venerupis error highlights the need for better availability of images of juvenile bivalves.
-The submitted specimens also included some that could not be named due to the need for more taxonomic research (e.g. Synchelidium, Stenula, Laonice) or dissection (e.g. Hermania), condition or APEM experience.
+Some of the differences were for taxa that were recently described (Spio symphyta), recently updated (Malacoceros Girardi; Owenia borealis) or requiring further taxonomic research (Dipolydora).
+Others were from inherently problematic groups (Polynoidae, Thracia, Leptosynapta).
 The taxonomic resolution and recording policy differences were defined according to the current standardized format designed for these exercises (Worsfold, 2017), with a view to the development of a taxonomic discrimination protocol.